-Developed by Touch Graphics, Inc., the Decision Tree (Word document) is a tool for choosing which print images need tactiles and which need descriptions.
+- Decision Tree Developed by Touch Graphics, Inc., the Decision Tree (report in Word) is a tool for choosing which print images need tactiles and which need descriptions.
 A digital decision tree allows the creation of tools that will expedite the work of making textbooks accessible by allowing non-specialists to make good decisions about which images need what kind of treatment to make them accessible.
 The tool was found to be a successful method for novices to categorize images (mean 66% correct).
-Future improvements to the tool's success will come with better understanding and agreement among experts as to whether certain images need verbal or tactile treatment.
-The open-source tool was built using Lime Survey, and you can see it by visiting this link.
+Future improvements to the tool’s success will come with better understanding and agreement among experts as to whether certain images need verbal or tactile treatment.
+The open-source image sorting tool was built using Lime Survey.
 The related survey questions and the xml are freely available.
 A flow chart is also available (Word version here) that shows how the decision process was captured in the sorting rubric.

 - Description Templates for Common Graphics – Touch Graphics with Lucia Hasty, Yue-Ting Siu, Josh Miele, and Val Morash Description templates for common graphics.
 Rather than being expected to develop unique prose for each image they are tasked to describe, image describers should be supported to describe according to established guidelines.
 This will simplify their work, and may reduce cognitive load for readers.
 This project will create software that prompts describers with image description templates for common types of graphics, based on the NCAM STEM description guidelines.
 Image describers will respond to questions regarding the basic characteristics of a diagram, and then be guided through a fill-in-the-blanks process, which will generate the first paragraph of an image description.
 The describer is then free to edit that paragraph and to append additional explanatory language.
 An assessment program built into the proposed project will provide feedback on the consistency and accuracy of descriptions provided by users of the templates.
 See links to the surveys for the templates by following the links below, and use the participant code “0″:

 Please refer to our Research Overview page to see a listing of the research subcontracts completed or in progress.